halitbatur/awesome-todos-soltuion/README.md

 This project already contains all docker configurations.
 You work can all be inside `./server` directory.

-To start the server, you can run `yarn start` in the root directory.
+To start the server, you can run `yarn run setup` then `yarn start` in the root directory.
 It will create and run all the required containers for your server and client.
 Then you can navigate to `http:localhost:3000` to start using the app.

 ### Scripts